Magneto-optic effects of the Cosmic Microwave Background: Pseudoscalar particle production and generation of CMB polarization

-In this section, we consider another possible situation, the other way round, where the contribution of Thomson scattering to the linear polarization is supposed to be very small, so it can be completely neglected and generation of linear polarization at post decoupling time (or large angular scales polarization) is mostly due to photon-pseudoscalar particle mixing.
-Obviously this assumption does not mean that there is no generation of polarization due to Thomson scattering at decoupling time.
-Based on this assumption, we would have that the CMB at decoupling is almost unpolarized with $Q_i\simeq 0, U_i\simeq 0, V_i\simeq 0$.
+In this section, we consider another possible situation, the other way round, where the contribution of the Thomson scattering to the linear polarization is supposed to be very small, so it can be completely neglected and generation of linear polarization at post decoupling time, namely at large angular scales, is mostly due to the photon-pseudoscalar particle mixing.
+Obviously this assumption does not mean that there is no generation of polarization due to Thomson scattering at decoupling time but simply we are neglecting this contribution to the solutions found for the Stokes parameters in the previous sections in different mixing regimes.
+Eventually, this approximation allows us to find weaker upper limits on the pseudoscalar particle parameter space with respect to the case where other polarization generating mechanisms would be present together with photon-pseudoscalar particle mixing at the postdecoupling time.

+Therefore based on the above assumptions, we would have that the CMB at decoupling is very weakly polarized with $Q_i\simeq 0, U_i\simeq 0, V_i\simeq 0$.
 Let us concentrate for the moment on the degree of linear polarization which is given by $P_L(T)=(Q^2(T)+U^2(T))^{1/2}/I_\gamma(T)$.
-In the weak mixing case, from \eqref{nnr-I-Q} and \eqref{nnr-U-V} and considering for example the case when $|M_\textrm{pl}|>|M_\phi|$, we get the following expression for $P_L(T)$ at present
+In the weak mixing case, from \eqref{nnr-I-Q} and \eqref{nnr-U-V} and considering for example the case when $|M_\textrm{pl}|>|M_\phi|$, we get the following expression for $P_L(T)$ at present at large angular scales

 where we assumed the CMB unpolarized at decoupling and $U(T)=0$ for unpolarized light.
 Since $P_L$ depends on $y = 4\,\tilde a^{-2}\,b(1- \cos[52.84\,\tilde a])$, it explicitly depends on the photon frequency $\nu_0$.
 Even though one can easily calculate $P_L$ at a given frequency, is more convenient to calculate its average value on a given interval.
 If we consider for example $10^8$ Hz $\leq\nu_0\leq 10^{11}$ Hz, the average value of $\tilde a^{-2}\,(1-\cos[52.84\,\tilde a])\simeq 2.35\times 10^{-15}$.
 Considering that the degree of linear polarization of CMB at present is $P_L(T_0)\simeq 10^{-6}$, we get the following value for $\langle|g_{\phi\gamma}|\rangle\simeq 1.28\times 10^{-18} ( \textrm{G}/B_{e0})$.